Part of our Mental health and well-being series

 How to support employee mental health in stressful times

-The pandemic, social unrest, climate disasters, a fierce presidential election, and the other turmoil of 2020 have taken a measurable toll on our collective mental health.
+The turmoil of a pandemic and recovering from it have taken a measurable toll on our collective mental health.

-Dr. Steven E. Pratt, senior medical director for Magellan Health, says the managed healthcare company (providing services to many Principal® clients) has felt that toll on workers nationwide.
-Magellan has seen a 42% increase in members seeking phone or videoconference coaching through its employee assistance program (EAP) in 2020 compared to last year.2 The most noticeable increase has been among people struggling to stay motivated and manage stress during the pandemic.
+Dr. Steven E. Pratt, senior medical director for Magellan Health, says the managed healthcare company (providing services to many Principal® clients) felt that toll on workers nationwide.
+Magellan saw a 42% increase in members seeking phone or videoconference coaching through its employee assistance program (EAP) in 2020 compared to 2019.2 The most noticeable increase was among people struggling to stay motivated and manage stress during the pandemic.

 “The only year in my lifetime that comes anywhere close to this is 1968,” Pratt says, referring to the landmark year that saw the assassinations of Rev. Martin Luther King, Jr. and Robert Kennedy, widespread civil rights protests, and even a flu pandemic.

-“2020 has been a year unlike any other in the memory of almost everyone.”
+“2020 was a year unlike any other in the memory of almost everyone.”

-Business leaders are intimately aware of 2020’s effects, navigating lockdowns, disruption to supply chains, and employee well-being.
+Business leaders were intimately aware of 2020’s effects, navigating lockdowns, disruption to supply chains, and employee well-being.

-Earlier this year, more than half of employers surveyed already were providing special emotional support to their stressed workforce because of COVID-19.
-And mental health/well-being was the most popular category of employee benefits to add or increase among employers surveyed in September in our latest Principal Financial Well-Being IndexSM.
+Early in 2020, more than half of employers surveyed already were providing special emotional support to their stressed workforce because of COVID-19.
+And 74% of business leaders surveyed in March 2021 agreed that mental health and well-being offerings are important for their workforce, according to our Principal Financial Well-Being IndexSM.
 Mental health benefits are good for employee morale and can affect a business’s bottom line.
-A 2018 Tufts Medical Center study showed that people suffering both mental and physical disorders can double or triple healthcare costs.
+A 2018 Tufts Medical Center study (PDF) showed that people suffering both mental and physical disorders can double or triple healthcare costs.

-of U.S. adults have struggled with mental health or substance abuse this year.1
+of U.S. adults struggled with mental health or substance abuse in 2020.1

 “For many, if not most, employers, the single most expensive category of health problems in their companies isn’t heart disease, cancer, or musculoskeletal illness, but mental disorders,” the study concludes.